Code-Institute-Submissions/ucd-project/README.md

 The contact form was tested to prove that an error message is displayed if no content is entered into either name field or the email address field.
 The email address was tested to prove the content entered was in the form of a valid email address.

+### Deployment

+The webpage is deployed on github pages here https://geoffdoig.github.io/ucd-project/

 ### Credits